jay-2000/myblog/content/blog/day-1/index.md

 I got to learn string conversion(str()), print function, conditional statements(if, else), uppercaase & lowercase conversions(.lower , .upper).

-But this time I will do it

-> Coding and Development goes hand in hand
-> You cannot skip any of them if you want to be an Elite SDE
-> and Remember nobody is too late to start.

 Respect++ & Huge Shout outs to those who have completed their 100 days of code challenge.